GodishalaAshwith/PawwFect/README.md

-Project: PetConnect - A Pet Marketplace Website
+Project: PawwFect - A Pet Marketplace Website

 About the Project
 PetConnect is a user-friendly web application designed to simplify the buying, selling, and rehoming of pets.
 Built using JSP, Java, Servlets, JDBC, MySQL, and CSS, this project provides a seamless platform for pet enthusiasts and compassionate individuals looking to find loving homes for animals.